Savo Pavićević

-Savo Pavićević (Cyrillic: Саво Павићевић, /sh/; born 11 December 1980) is a Serbian-born Montenegrin retired football defender.
+Savo Pavićević (Cyrillic: Саво Павићевић, /sh/; born 11 December 1980) is a Serbian-born Montenegrin retired football defender..
+He is currently the team's coach Spartak Subotica.

 Club career

 Pavićević, after playing for almost a decade for Hajduk Kula, played for Vojvodina and for the German Bundesliga club FC Energie Cottbus.
-On 19 August 2009 he signed for AO Kavala.
+On 19 August 2009 he signed for Kavala.
 On 16 August 2010, Pavićević agreed with Maccabi Tel Aviv signing on a one-year deal following the injury of Nivaldo.
 In June 2011, Pavićević signed a one-year extension on his original contract with Maccabi.
 On 3 June 2012, he came to an agreement with AC Omonia and later he played a half season in 2012-2013 for the Israeli club Hapoel Tel Aviv.
 In the second half of January 2014, Savo signed for Serbian club Red Star Belgrade.

 International career

 He was the founding member of the National team of Montenegro and made his debut in his country's first ever competitive match on 24 March 2007, a friendly against Hungary in Podgorica.
 He has earned a total of 39 caps, scoring no goals.
 His final international was an October 2014 European Championship qualification match against Liechtenstein.